Raising Your Documentation Team’s Visibility

 But you first need to decide what it is you want to be to the rest of your organization.
 Being clear on what you have to offer and, more importantly, what you want to offer, helps you increase your visibility in a way that’s manageable (in terms of workload) and sustainable.
-It can’t be all things to all people, but your team can be the best version of itself that it can be.
+A documentation team can’t be all things to all people, but yours can be the best version of itself that it can be.

 - Do you want to become a graphic and Web design team for your company?